This post may contain affiliate links. For more information, read my disclosure policy.

 • Preheat oven to 350°F. Line two cookie sheets with parchment paper or silicone baking mats.

 • Place powdered sugar in a small bowl.
-Roll the cookies in the powdered sugar then evenly space them on the cookie sheet (they won’t spread much).
+Scoop 1 or 2 tablespoon balls of dough.
+Roll the cookies in the powdered sugar then evenly space them cookie sheets lined with parchment paper or silicone baking mats.

-• Bake for about 10 minutes, rotating pans halfway through baking.
+• Bake for about 7-10 minutes depending on size, rotating pans halfway through baking.

 Recipe Video